Zetos11/PerfettoTraceScript/README.md

 Can be used to extract specific data from a perfetto trace file.

+The most recent version, ScriptV2, uses the perfetto python API to extract the data from the trace.
 ScriptV2 is way more compact and efficient than the previous version and should always be used.

 **ScriptV1 is deprecated and is just here for references.**